itsnotajulius/Java/JavaNote.md

   > To `access` the interface methods, the interface must be `"implemented"` (kinda like inherited) by another class with the implements keyword (instead of extends).

 - Note:
-  > Like abstract classes, interfaces cannot be used to create objects (in the example above, it is not possible to create an "Animal" object in the MyMainClass)
+  > Like abstract classes, cannot be used to create objects

-Interface methods do not have a body - the body is provided by the "implement" class On implementation of an interface, you must override all of its methods Interface methods are by default abstract and public Interface attributes are by default public, static and final An interface cannot contain a constructor (as it cannot be used to create objects) Why And When To Use Interfaces?
+> Interface methods do not have a body - the body is provided by the "implement" class
+> On implementation of an interface, you must override all of its methods
+> Interface methods are by default abstract and public
+> Interface attributes are by default public, static and final
+> An interface cannot contain a constructor (as it cannot be used to create objects)
+> Why And When To Use Interfaces?

 1. To achieve security - hide certain details and only show the important details of an object (interface).